-But we’ve only covered the lower level of this park – Bowen Park is actually a multi-level playground built into a hillside.
+But we’ve only covered this park’s lower level – Bowen Park is actually a multi-level playground built into a hillside.

 Caregivers may prefer to take the stairs, which is in no way less scenic.
-It’s not so much stairs as it is a “boardwalk system” with landings, overlooks, and seating that is shaded by mature trees and surrounded by native plants.
+It’s not so many stairs as it is a “boardwalk system” with landings, overlooks, and seating shaded by mature trees and surrounded by native plants.

-At the top level of the playground you will find a contraption reminiscent of a giant salad spinner.
+You will find a contraption reminiscent of a giant salad spinner at the top level of the playground.
 No plunger here – this spinner runs on kid power.
-The surrounding cargo net is not only fun to climb, but also keeps the kids contained against the powers of centrifugal force.
+The surrounding cargo net is fun to climb and keeps the kids contained against the powers of centrifugal force.

 With so much for big kids, Bowen Park hasn’t forgotten the needs of your little ones.
-The Forest Meadow provides a safe, and decidedly more serene space for toddlers to explore and play.
-No dizzying heights to be found here, everything is low to the ground to discourage parental heart attacks.
-The surface is rubberized too, so even the frequent tumbles of new walkers won’t worry you.
+The Forest Meadow provides a safe and decidedly more serene space for toddlers to explore and play.
+There are no dizzying heights to be found here; everything is low to the ground to discourage parental heart attacks.
+The surface is rubberized, too, so even new walkers’ frequent tumbles won’t worry you.
 While it’s set apart in such a way to discourage the tramplings of big kids, it still is close enough to the rest of the playground that they can see the rest of the action.

-While there’s so many big things to ooh and ahh over at Bowen Park, as a parent (read old person) I truly enjoyed the thoughtful touches that went into the park’s design.
-Instead of bulldozing the landscape, the playground was built in harmony with the existing land features.
-The old growth trees and hillside were preserved making it feel like the playground is part of the landscape and not a foreign tangle of primary-colored plastic and metal that fell off the circus truck.
-All this communing with nature may even inspire you to take advantage of the exercise trail with fitness stations that wind through the park.
+While there are so many big things to ooh and ahh over at Bowen Park, as a parent (read old person), I truly enjoyed the thoughtful touches that went into the park’s design.
+Instead of bulldozing the landscape, Waukegan Park District built the playground in harmony with the existing land features.
+The old-growth trees and hillside were preserved, making it feel like the playground is part of the landscape and not a foreign tangle of primary-colored plastic and metal that fell off the circus truck.
+All this communing with nature may inspire you to take advantage of the exercise trail with fitness stations that wind through the park.

 Amenities: Outlook tower with 4o ft. tube slides, Spider Climber, overlook platform, spinner, dish swings, splash pad, toddler play area, fitness/exercise trail, Log Climber, small amphitheatre, nearby picnic area